snr-laboratory/snrlab-microfab-trial0/doc/CCD/FabricationPlan.md

 ---

 ## Measurement Approach
 So up unitl now, I can confidently state that this device in principle should work.
 However, the issues lies in the charge transfer efficiency.
 This will be determined by the wetting behavior between the LAr and Al2O3 interface.
 The wetting characteristics of any liquid-solid system are quantified through contact angle measurements, where angles below 90° indicate favorable wetting conditions and angles above 90° suggest poor wetting behavior.
-The theoretical foundation for understanding argon wetting behavior rests on Young's equation, which describes the equilibrium contact angle as a balance between solid-vapor, liquid-vapor, and solid-liquid interfacial tensions
+The theoretical foundation for understanding argon wetting behavior rests on Young's equation, which describes the equilibrium contact angle as a balance between solid-vapor, liquid-vapor, and solid-liquid interfacial tensions.
 1) Wetting/Non Wetting
-  - Cryogenic Transient Current Technique (Cryo-TCT)
+  - Cryogenic Sessile Drop Contact Angle Measurement
-    - Cryo-TCT is a method to see how well a surface repels or attracts a very cold liquid—like liquid argon (LAr) or liquid xenon (LXe) by watching how electricity moves near the surface.
-Cryo-TCT directly measures how electrons interact with the interface
-    - Non-wetting interfaces (desired): Show fast rise times (nanoseconds) with symmetric decay in the current signal
-    - Wetting interfaces (problematic): Show slow rise times (microseconds) with extended decay tails
-      - A small test structure with the same Al₂O₃ coating is placed in the cryogenic environment
-      - UV laser pulses (266 nm) generate electrons near the Al₂O₃ interface
-      - A lateral electric field (0.1–10 V/cm) pushes these electrons along the interface
-      - A high-precision ammeter measures the resulting current signal over time
+    - Method:
+      - Sample preparation: Fabricate Al₂O₃ coated silicon substrates using identical ALD conditions as the detector.
+      - Cryostat setup: Place the substrate in a temperature-controlled cryostat filled with purified liquid argon/xenon.
+      - Droplet injection: Use a piezoelectric picoliter dispenser to deposit a 50–100 pl noble liquid droplet onto the Al₂O₃ surface.
+      - Imaging: Capture droplet profile via high-speed camera with backlit illumination through a cryostat viewport.
+      - Analysis: Calculate contact angle using Young-Laplace equation fitting.
+      - Key advantages:
+Directly measures wettability under operational conditions (cryogenic temps, noble liquids).
+Sub-1° precision achievable with nanodroplets.
+Validates interfacial energy models predicting electron mobility.

   - Capacitive Coupling Monitor
     - Measures the electrical capacitance between the noble liquid and silicon substrate, which differs depending on how the liquid interacts with the Al₂O₃ surface.
 Capacitance is measured using a precision LCR meter, applying a small AC signal across the metal contacts and the silicon substrate.